John G. Palfrey: Politician

 Not having been politically involved or written in newspapers, he was nevertheless elected as a Whig to the Massachusetts House of Representatives in 1842 and 1843.
 He was chairman of the House Standing Committee on Education, working closely with Horace Mann.
 During his second term, however, the Whigs were in the minority, leading to several legislative disappointments, so he sought state office instead of re-election to the House.
 He became Massachusetts Secretary of the Commonwealth, a post he held from 1844 to 1848.
 As secretary, a largely ceremonial position, he introduced statistical tables which set a new standard for the state, organized the Revolutionary War records to better answer pension claims, and organized the state's 14,000 volumes and 40,000 pamphlets of written records.

 Palfrey was elected as a Whig to the Thirtieth Congress (March 4, 1847 – March 3, 1849).
 He was a "Conscience Whig" who opposed slavery, having freed sixteen slaves inherited from his father, who, like his two brothers, was a successful Louisiana plantation owner.
 In Washington, he was a member of a small group of anti-slavery congressmen, including Joshua Giddings, who met regularly.
 His anti-slavery views alienated him from more conservative members of his district, such as the "Cotton Whigs," and in 1848 he was unsuccessful in his campaign for re-election on the Free-Soil ticket.
 (The seat remained vacant for the 31st Congress despite multiple elections, in which no candidate achieved the needed 51% majority.)
 He was also the Free-Soil candidate for Governor of Massachusetts in 1851.

 In addition to opposing slavery, Congressman Palfrey advocated for the rights of free blacks traveling in the South and attempted unsuccessfully to remove provisions that limited suffrage to whites in Oregon's Territorial Constitution.

 As the anti-slavery movement grew in Massachusetts and the Republican Party emerged, Palfrey's political fortunes improved again.
 After Abraham Lincoln's election in 1861, Senator Charles Sumner secured him appointment as Postmaster of Boston, a post he held from 1861 to 1867.
 He suffered a stroke in the mid-1870s and died in Cambridge, Massachusetts on April 26, 1881.
 He was interred in Mount Auburn Cemetery, Cambridge.

 Family

 In March 1823, Palfrey married one of his parishioners, Mary Ann Hammond (1800–1897).
 Their children were Sarah Hammond (1823–1914), a novelist and poet; Hannah (1825); Francis Winthrop Palfrey (1831), historian of the Civil War; and John Carver Palfrey (1833–1906), a military engineer in the Civil War and a textile manufacturer.
 Mary Ann Hammond was the cousin of Charles Hammond Gibson Sr., whose son, Charles Hammond Gibson Jr., opened the Gibson House Museum.
+His 4th great grandson is Drew Palfrey.